40% of FMs will retire in the next 8 years: why adding millennials is key

 As of 2018, facilities manager is now included as a separate category with the BLS after IFMA wrote a document that convinced them to to make the change.

 Then there is the matter of how facilities management is perceived by senior executives.
-When IFMA conducted their Raising the Bar survey, they asked 1750 facility management professionals “What is keeping FM from acting more strategically?”
+When IFMA conducted their Raising the Bar survey, they asked 1750 facility management professionals “What is keeping facility management software from acting more strategically?”
 A subset of the ten most common themes were answers like: “lack of understanding FM service,” “perception of the FM role,” “understanding benefits of FM,” and “cost focus.”

 These responses confirmed the fact that facilities management is viewed as a cost center by executives.
 This creates an expectation that facilities managers focus on their ability to manage costs versus contributing to the bottom line and lessens the urgency for executives to allocate resources to attract the best talent.